StephGur/logo/README.md

 # Logo Application

-how to run:
+How to run:

-run the server
+1. git clone the project
-run the client
+2. Install requirements with pip install -r requirements.txt

-start writing your logs
+3. Run the server - will listen to incoming logs on port 1313

-all the logs will be writer to a text-file
+4. Run the client and start writing your messages :)